Vineeth-varma/azure_learning/azure_Networking.md

 * Once you enable virtual network peering between two virtual networks, the virtual machines can then communicate via their private IP addresses across the peering connection.
 * You can also peer virtual networks that are located across different subscriptions.
 * The virtual networks can't have overlapping CIDR blocks.

+## Azure DNS
+* **DNS Zone:-** This is used to host the dns regards for a particular domain.
+Here azure DNS can resolve host names in your public domain.
+* **Private DNS Zone:-** Here domain names can be resolved within the virtual network.
+* **Virtual Network Link:-** To ensure that the virtual network can use the private DNS zone, You need to link the virtual network to the zone.
+* **AutoRegistration:-** Here DNS records for your virtual machines automatically created in the zone.

 ## Point-to-Site VPN Connection
 * A Point-to-Site VPN connection is used to establish a secure connection between multiple client machines and an Azure virtual network via the Internet.